-The majority of Sodor Financial Group's business comes from three equipment verticals (Railroad, Aircraft, and Computers), although the company is also establishing footholds in a few new markets.
-While Sodor Financial has grown at a solid rate over the last year, company leaders are concerned about economic pessimism seen in the news, along with recent declines in business and equipment finance industry confidence.
-As a result, the firm is looking to identify any emerging risks in the equipment finance industry, particularly within Sodor's three core verticals.
+The majority of Elemental Financial Group's business comes from three equipment verticals (Ships & Boats, Aircraft, and Mining & Oilfield), although the company is also establishing footholds in a few new markets.
+While Elemental Financial has grown at a solid rate over the last year, company leaders are concerned that the economy could be overheating.
+As a result, the firm is looking to identify any emerging risks in the equipment finance industry, particularly within Elemental's three core verticals.